SITE MENU

 • Leargy House is a former church restored to a high standard to self catering accommodation with 3 bedrooms.
 Located 2 miles north of Craighouse.

 • Otter Cottage is one of just 4 cottages in the unspolit Lussagiven Bay, 16 miles north of Craighouse.
-The This refurbished croft house, only 30 metres from the sea, has 2 bedrooms, bathroom, kitchen and sitting room.
+This refurbished croft house, only 30 metres from the sea, has 2 bedrooms, bathroom, kitchen and sitting room.

 • Small Isles House in Craighouse sleeps 6 in 3 bedrooms.